-- Adjust the pedals to horizontal. - All four castors and 5th wheel are free to swivel and roll.
+- Pedals are horizontal. - All four castors and 5th wheel are free to swivel and roll.

 3. Steer position

 - Push the green pedal down. - Push the stretcher in the intended direction of travel and the 5th wheel will lock into position for steering.